TigerBSD/TigerBSD/README.md

-The FreeBSD source tree which is included in this repository as a subtree under the `FreeBSD` directory under the root of this repository has it's copyright and license information available in the `COPYRIGHT` file in the root of the `FreeBSD` directory.
+The FreeBSD source tree which is included in this repository as a subtree under the `FreeBSD` directory under the root of this repository has it's copyright and license details available in the `COPYRIGHT` file in the root of the `FreeBSD` directory.

+Subportions of the FreeBSD source tree have copyright and license details that differ from the information given in the above mentioned `COPYRIGHT` file.
+In such cases the files in question are marked with the relevant copyright and license details either inside of the files themselves or in license files in a parent directory.

-Everything else in this repository outside of the above metioned directory has it's copyright and license information available in the file `LICENSE` in the root of the repository.
+Everything else in this repository outside of the above metioned directory has it's copyright and license details available in the file `LICENSE` in the root of the repository.

 [msimgdl]: https://github.com/eriknstr/FreeBSD-Custom-ThinkPad/releases/download/v0.0.0/msimgdl.png